nauphone/ServerAccess/README.rst

 Key authentication
 ------------------

-At the current moment, you could use passwordless RSA or DSA keys for authentication instead of password.
+At the current moment, you could use passwordless (due to limitations of used backend) RSA or DSA keys for authentication instead of password.
 To do this, please use either `rsaKey` or `dsaKey` params (with optional *empty* `rsaPassword` or `dsaPassword` params respectively).
 Params `rsaPassword` and `dsaPassword` are reserved for the forward compatibility.

 Keys must be stored in your default SSH key directory.
 It usually depends on your Operating System defaults.